-- Table 1.
-Differences in Included Studies in the 2006 and Current Review - Table 2.
-Comparison of Studies Meeting Inclusion and Key Question Quality Criteria in the 2006 and Current Review - Table 3.
-Screening Accuracy Studies From the 2006 and Current Review - Table 4.
-Screening Tools for Speech and Language Delay and Disorders in Children Age 5 Years or Younger - Table 5.
-Accuracy of Screening Instruments for Speech and Language Delays and Disorders: Parent-Rated Screeners - Table 6.
-Accuracy of Screening Instruments for Speech and Language Delays and Disorders: Professional/Paraprofessional-Administered Screeners - Table 7.
-Characteristics of Randomized Controlled Trials of Speech and Language Interventions - Table 8.
-Outcomes of Randomized Controlled Trials of Speech and Language Interventions - Table 9.
-Summary of Evidence - Table 10.
-Risk Factors: Earlier Speech and Language Concerns Through Parental Education - Table 11.
-Risk Factors: Low Birthweight Through Other Associations
+Table 1.
+Differences in Included Studies in the 2006 Review and Current Review

+Table 2.
+Comparison of Studies Meeting Inclusion and Key Question Quality Criteria in Previous and Present USPSTF Reviews

+Table 3.
+Screening Accuracy Studies From 2006 Review and New Review

+Table 4.
+Screening Instruments for Speech and Language Delays and Disorders in Children Age 5 Years or Younger

+Table 5.
+Accuracy of Parent-Rated Screening Instruments for Speech and Language Delays and Disorders

+Table 6.
+Accuracy of Professional/Paraprofessional-Administered Screening Instruments for Speech and Language Delays and Disorders

+Table 7.
+Characteristics of Randomized, Controlled Trials of Speech and Language InterventionsTable 8.
+Outcomes of Randomized, Controlled Trials of Speech and Language InterventionsTable 9.
+Summary of Evidence

+Table 10.
+Risk Factors: Earlier Speech and Language Concerns Through Parental EducationTable 11.
+Risk Factors: Low Birth Weight Through Other Associations